Ratatam123/Linux-Server-Setup/README_project_3.md

 13. Set up posgresql (to replace sqlite used so far)

-    1. Install postgres

-    * Install postgres & packages needed for Python to work with psql
+    1. Install postgres & packages needed for Python to work with psql

     ```console
     sudo apt-get install libpq-dev python-dev